anqi042/gostudy/gostudynote.md

 p: pointer to int
 a: array[3] of int
 ```
-In the interests of brevity it drops the colon and removes some of the keywords
+Go's declarations read left to right.In the interests of brevity it drops the colon and removes some of the keywords

 ```
 x int